OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 This has a few requirements:

 - The subgraph id must be recorded in the `SUBGRAPH_ID` variable in the `.subgraph-version` file.
 See the [Deployment Testing](#deployment-testing) section of this document for steps.
-- Both of the subgraphs must be active (not archived).
+- Both of the subgraphs must be active (not archived)
+- Both of the subgraphs must have overlapping blocks.
+The latest block of the `branch` subgraph will be determined and the `base` subgraph will be given a query against that block.

 These query tests are run in order to: